 2. The Beneficial Presence of Hydrogen Peroxide

 You’ll be able to find hydrogen peroxide in just about every jar of honey.
 It’s important to note that the amount of hydrogen peroxide varies from one jar of honey to the next.
-If you want as much hydrogen peroxide in your jar of Manuka honey as possible, then you need to go for the raw variants.
+If you want as much hydrogen peroxide in your jar of Manuka honey as possible, you need to go for the raw variants.

 3. Why the Non-Peroxide Activity in Manuka Honey Matters